yedaysal/weather-app-infra/README.md

 #### Pipeline Setup Instructions

-- Go to forked weather-app-api repository on your workspace and perform the following:
+- Go to forked weather-app-api repository on your Bitbucket workspace and perform the following:
   - Go to *Repository settings -> WORKFLOW -> Webhooks* and click on **Add webhook** button.
   - On the opening page:
     - Give a title to the webhook.